bkovari/football-score-monitor/README.md

 The software was written in Python 2.7 using _pytesseract_ and _OpenCV 3.4_ libraries.

 ## Prerequisites
-First Tesseract OCR (Optical Character Recognition) has to be installed.
+First Tesseract OCR (Optical Character Recognition) software has to be installed.
 Here you can download the compatible one for your system:

 https://sourceforge.net/projects/tesseract-ocr-alt/files/

-I used tesseract-ocr-setup-3.02.02.exe installer on Windows system.
+I used _tesseract-ocr-setup-3.02.02.exe_ installer on Windows system.

 ## Development
 The software was implemented in Python 2.7, using PyCharm Community Edition IDE.
 Using PyCharm, the main folder can be